terabyte/canitellmybosstofuckoff/README.md

 ## Medium-Term
 * Better SEO / discoverability
 * Nav bar elements don't show which page is active dynamically
+* plot of average $ left each year?  see matplotlib in python?

 ## Long Term
 * the whole thing is just fugly.
 Needs TLC.